-Now I will copy-paste the above formula to the range of cells from A1 to C10.
+We will copy-paste the above formula to the range of cells from A1 to C10.

-Now I will change the background color of these cells.
+Now, we will change the background color of these cells.

-Now upon pressing the UNDO key Ctrl + Z, it will bring back the previous action i.e. we will get back formulas.
+Upon pressing the UNDO key “Ctrl + Z,” it will return the previous action, which means we will get back formulas.

-As you can see above we have only values in place.
+As you can see above, we have only values in place.

-Like this, we can UNDO or REDO the actions in excel using simple shortcut keys.
+Like this, we can UNDO or REDO the actions in Excel using simple shortcut keys.